As of July 4th, 2015 the Arduino Uno R3 is now being manufactured in the United States in partnership with our good friends at arduino.cc!

-The new Uno is the latest version after the Duemilanove, with an improved USB interface chip.
+The Arduino Uno R3 is the latest version after the Duemilanove with an improved USB interface chip.
 Like the Duemilanove, it not only has an expanded shield header with a 3.3V reference and a RESET pin (which solves the problem of how to get to the RESET pin in a shield) AND a 500mA fuse to protect your computer's USB port, but ALSO an automatic circuit to select USB or DC power without a jumper!
 The Uno is pin and code-compatible with the Duemilanove, Diecimilla and older Arduinos so all your shields, libraries, code will still work.
-The new R3 (3rd revision) of the UNO has a few minor updates, with an upgrade to the USB interface chip and additional breakouts for the i2c pins and an IORef pin.
+The R3 (3rd revision) of the UNO has a few minor updates, with an upgrade to the USB interface chip and additional breakouts for the i2c pins and an IORef pin.
 For more information about the UNO, the R3 and what the updates mean, please check our UNO FAQ!

 Arduino is an open-source electronics prototyping platform based on flexible, easy-to-use hardware and software.
 It's intended for artists, designers, hobbyists, and anyone interested in creating interactive objects or environments.

 Arduino can sense the environment by receiving input from a variety of sensors and can affect its surroundings by controlling lights, motors, and other actuators.
 The microcontroller on the board is programmed using the Arduino programming language (based on Wiring) and the Arduino development environment (based on Processing).
-Arduino projects can be stand-alone or they can communicate with software on running on a computer (e.g. Flash, Processing, Max/MSP).
+Arduino projects can be stand-alone or they can communicate with software running on a computer (e.g. Flash, Processing, Max/MSP).

 Specs (from http://arduino.cc/en/Main/ArduinoBoardUno):

 |Input Voltage (limits)||6-20V|

 |Digital I/O Pins||14 (of which 6 provide PWM output)|